Background to the Ceredigion Local Well-being Plan

 Local Well-being Plan

-The PSB is required to set Well-being Aims designed to maximise its contribution within Ceredigion to achieving national Well-being Goals.
+The PSB is required to set Well-being Aims designed to maximise its contribution to achieving the National Well-being Goals, within Ceredigion.
 These will form the basis of a 5-year Local Well-being Plan which sets out how the Board will be working together to improve the economic, social, environmental and cultural well-being of Ceredigion.

 A 12 week public consultation was held on the draft Local Well-being Plan from the 5th of October 2017 until the 3rd January 2018.
 A Consultation Summary & Analysis Report can be viewed here.
 Changes following the consultation period were proposed and agreed by the Board and the process of agreeing the final Plan began in February 2018.